MarkM-dev/Previews-client/readme.md

       <br/><br/>

+* **Clip Downloader**
+    - The button will show in the player controls of clips.
+    - When enabling this feature, you will need to allow the extensions to run on "clips.twitch.tv" (a prompt will show when enabling).
+      <br/><br/>

 * **Sidebar Stream Search**
     - A purple search button on the top of the sidebar to find live streamers easily.
     - Searches within the currently shown streamers so the sidebar will automatically extend to show all live streamers when you start searching.